The North East : 1800-1828

 The Quayside Exchange opens in the port area of Sunderland.
-It is designed by John Stokoe.
+It is designed by father and son architects, John and William Stokoe.

 In a terrible tragedy, 92 men and boys lose their lives in a colliery explosion at Felling near Gateshead.
 In its aftermath, concerted efforts begin to improve mine safety and develop a safety lamp.
 The efforts are headed by Dr Clanny of the Sunderland Society and the Reverend John Hodgson of Heworth at whose church the men and boys are buried.

 Oct 10, 1812 – Herrington pit disaster